Cassiep1986/React-Portfolio/README.md

 ## License

 This application is covered under a MIT license.
-To learn more about this license, please visit this [site](https://choosealicense.com/licenses/mit/).
+To learn more about this license, please visit the following site: [https://choosealicense.com/licenses/mit/](https://choosealicense.com/licenses/mit/).

 ## Contributing
 To contribute to this repo, please contact me on GITHUB or by email (Link below).

 ## Questions
-This application can be found on my [github](https://www.github.com/cassiep1986?tab=repositories/).
+Additional information for this application can be found on my [github](https://www.github.com/cassiep1986?tab=repositories/).

 For additonal questions you can contact me by [email](mailto:cassiep1986@gmail.com).